 will require creativity on your part.
 But as it becomes clear to your child that brushing is non-negotiable, there will be less resistance.

-- Mom and Dad care about what I want and try to work with me instead of just using their power to force and threaten.
-That makes me want to cooperate with them.
+- Mom and Dad care about what I want, and try to work with me instead of just using their power to force and threaten.
+That makes me want to cooperate

 - People can have different perspectives and needs; if we think outside the box we can always find a solution that works for everyone.

-- Brushing teeth isn't so bad.
-It's even fun, because I get to feel close to my parents.
+- I still don't understand why brushing my teeth is such a big deal to my parents, but it's not so bad.
+It's even fun, because I get to feel close to

 - I LOVE my parents.
 They're awesome.
-I would never want to disappoint them.
 So I even do things they want, just because they want me to.

 What more could you ask?